 Have you ever reached for something off the top shelf of your kitchen cabinet and heard or felt a subtle crackling sound in your shoulder?
-Ever been at the gym about to mount a pullup bar only to feel a crunch or grind around your shoulder blade upon making contact with the bar?
+Or maybe been at the gym about to mount a pull-up bar only to feel a crunch or grind around your shoulder blade when making contact with the bar?
 Or what about in your hip?

-One of the simplest, most cost effective ways to address the issue is through self administered soft tissue massage, or myofascial release.
-This can be done by rolling over the affected areas with a foam roller, lacrosse ball, or anything that essentially can dig into the tendon and muscle belly to elicit a release of the tension.
+One of the simplest, most cost effective ways to address the issue is through self administered soft tissue massage, or "myofascial release".
+This can be done by rolling over the affected area with a foam roller, lacrosse ball, or anything which will essentially dig into the tendon and muscle belly to elicit a release of the tension.
 A good rule of thumb is to roll over the area until you feel a sore spot.
-Hold or gently roll side-to-side on that spot for approximately 1 minute or until the soreness in the area dissipates.
+Once this is accomplished, hold or gently roll side-to-side on that spot for approximately 1 minute or until the soreness in the area dissipates.
 Continue this process over all areas of your body requiring the treatments.

 1. crepitation. (n.d.)
 Medical Dictionary for the Health Professions and Nursing.
 (2012).
 Retrieved July 1 2016 from http://medical-dictionary.thefreedictionary.com/crepitation

-Basic Self Myofascial Release Tools- Foam rollers and Lacrosse Balls
+Basic Self Myofascial Release Tools (Foam Rollers and Lacrosse Balls)

-Self Release of QL (Quadratus Lumborum) muscle
+Self Release of QL (Quadratus Lumborum) Muscle

-Self Release of Rotator Cuff muscles and Latissimus muscle
+Self Release of Rotator Cuff Muscles and Latissimus Muscle